indeedeng/imhotep-builder-jira/README.md

-The Jira Actions Indexer is a command line tool designed to create an Imhotep index from actions taken in an instance of JIRA.
+The Jira Actions Imhotep Builder is a command line tool designed to create an Imhotep index from actions taken in an instance of JIRA.
 Each document in an index is a single action (create, update, or comment) taken on an issue.
 It does this by asking the API for each issue that could conceivably be part of the given time range, and decomposing that issue into a series of actions.
 Those actions are then written to a series of .tsv (tab-separated value) files that are uploaded to an Imhotep shardbuilder.